lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

-There are several things you need to consider when running `glmer` models, as they can be finnicky.
-For instance, large variable variances can cause computational issues in the model.
-Often `glmer` will throw an error or warning telling you of the problem.
+You need to consider many things with `glmer` models, e.g. large variable variances.
+Often `glmer` will warn you of a problem, which you must fix using your knowledge of transformations.
+Getting it right often involves trial and error.

-To fix the problem, your knowledge of transformations comes into use.
-Getting the right transformation can sometimes involve trial and error to get the model to run.

 These exercises will (likely) generate warnings or errors.
-Compare the different transformations and notice why problems may occur.
+Compare the different transformations and notice why problems occur.
+Recall that we are using a smaller dataset, `sample_tidied_framingham`.
+The general template for `glmer` is:

-Recall that the dataset is smaller and is loaded as `sample_tidied_framingham`, as well as what the general pattern is for `glmer`:

 ```{r}
 model <- glmer(